-I. It is the policy of health plans affiliated with Centene Corporation[®] that the long-term safety and effectiveness of bronchial thermoplasty has not been proven for severe asthma or any other indications.
+I. It is the policy of Louisiana Healthcare Connections that the long-term safety and effectiveness of bronchial thermoplasty has not been proven for severe asthma or any other indications.

 Background

 Asthma is a common inflammatory syndrome caused by chronic, intermittent obstruction of the lower respiratory tract that affects millions of individuals.
 This process is mediated by several inflammatory cytokines, chemokines, adhesion molecules, and signal transduction cascades.2 T helper type 2 (T_H2) and type 17 (T_H17) CD4+, basophils, eosinophils, mast cells, and type 2 innate lymphoid cells are crucial for mediating the asthmatic response.3